CellAg Landscape

 Dr. Florian Fiebelkorn at the University of Osnabrück highlights the potential of cultured meat from the perspective of a biology didactician.
 With his research focused on investigating the influences of knowledge and attitudes on sustainable diets and biodiversity conservation, cellag-based publications are included in his and his team’s portfolio to address consumer acceptance of cultured meat.

 Further stakeholders at universities in Germany contribute to the cellag research sector.
 Stefan Wahlen is Professor of sociology of nutrition at the Justus Liebig University of Giessen and also has a say in the social component of cultured meat production.
 At the Technical University of Berlin, research on cultured meat is included with the focus on scaffolding and structuring.
 One project comprises cellular agriculture and 3D bioprinting.
-The University of Veterinary Medicine Hannover (TiHo) hosts the research institution WING (Science and Innovation for Sustainable Poultry Management), which conducted a survey on cultivated meat to support a project of French scientists who want to find out whether consumers worldwide would include cultivated meat in their diet.
+The University of Veterinary Medicine Hannover (TiHo) hosts the research institution WING (Science and Innovation for Sustainable Poultry Management), which conducted a survey on cultivated meat as part of broader European research collaborations on alternative proteins.

 Civil Society in Germany

 Several civil society organizations are actively supporting and providing information on cellular agriculture.
 CellAg Germany is the non-profit that solely focuses on accelerating the cellag space in German-speaking Europe.
 GFI Europe and ProVeg are both active on cellag and other alternative proteins.
-Bio Deutschland and BalPro (Verband für alternative Proteinquellen) are associations representing companies from the space.
-And finally, NABU (Naturschutzbund Deutschland) is starting a project aiming to enable dialogue and exchange between environmental organizations in Germany on food innovation including cellag.
+Bio Deutschland and BALPro (Verband für alternative Proteinquellen) are associations representing companies from the space.